Praise Your Own Way

-All of which brings me to the topic of customizable praise for Teams, announced in Office 365 notification MC220516 on August 18 and due to roll out to tenants soon (it’s been delayed a little).
+All of which brings me to the topic of customizable praise for Teams, announced in Office 365 notification MC220516 on August 18 and due to roll out to tenants in December 2020 (it’s been delayed a little).
 According to Microsoft 365 roadmap item 64978, this is the “ability to create custom Praise badges (title, colors, images, language) that expresses company culture.”
 A tenant can create up to 25 custom praise badges for its own purposes.

 A tenant can also create customized versions of the badges in the two sets (Default and Social and emotional learning badges for education) supplied by Microsoft.
 Each set has 12 badges, which are downloadable from the online documentation.
 The Praise app loads the default set unless you disable this in the app settings.

 The first thing to do is to figure out what purpose custom badges will serve.
 The reason why someone should use a badge to praise someone should be obvious.
 For instance, you might want to create a badge with your corporate logo, or one for top salespeople who overachieve their sales targets.

 Once you’ve decided what custom badges to add, open Manage apps section in the Teams admin center, find the Praise app and access its settings (Figure 1).

 Scroll down to the Custom badges section and select the Add option.
 You’ll need to know: